JosephEoff/josepheoff.github.io/_posts/2019-10-27-leddriver.md

 |Pulsesignal is a PWM output from the Nano.|
 |+1.5V is from a D size alkaline cell.|

 A little experimentation showed that it worked best with about a 26kHz switching rate.
-I can the vary the duty cycle between 22 percent (just barely on) to 88 percent (full brightness.)
+I can then vary the duty cycle between 22 percent (just barely on) to 88 percent (full brightness.)
 Of course, "full brightness" isn't a bright as it'd be when driven from a regular power supply.
 It's still bright enough to get an impression of what it will look like.

 |Dim LED|
 |--------------|